M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: The deformation complex of n -algebras

 of Lie words, but with the $A_1,\dots,A_m$ allowed to occur with repetitions.
 It splits as a sum of subcomplexes according to the number of occurences of $A_1, A_2$ etc. $C_m\subset\tilde C_m$ is simply the subcomplex in which each $A_1,A_2,\dots$ occurs exactly once.
 It is sufficient to prove that the cohomology of $\tilde C_m$ is precisely its $k_1=0$-part.
 However, $\tilde C_m$ is a cofree cocommutative coalgebra, the coproduct being the deconcatenation of Lie words.
 The cogenerators are those expressions $P(X_1,\dots,X_{k_1}, A_1,\dots,A_m)$ containing only a single Lie word.
 If $L_m$ is acyclic, the cohomology of the space of generators is precisely its $k_1=0$-part.

 \end{proof}

-Hence we are left with showing that $L_m$ is acylic.
+Hence we are left with showing that the complexes $L_m$ are acylic.
 For $L_0$ this is easy to see ($L_0$ is only two-dimensional by the Jacobi identity).
 Now suppose that $m\geq 1$.
 Then the space of Lie words in $X_1,\dots,X_{k_1}, A_1,\dots,A_m$, each symbol occuring exactly once, can be identified with the space of ordinary (associative) words in symbols $X_1,\dots,X_{k_1}, A_2,\dots,A_m$, each occuring exactly once.
 For example (for $m=3$, $k_1=2$)